google/WebFundamentals/src/content/en/updates/2018/05/first-input-delay.md

 For these reasons we recommend both metrics, but we recommend you measure TTI in lab and you measure FID in the wild, with your analytics tool.

-And we plan to do the same with our performance tooling here at Google.
+In fact, we plan to do the same with our performance tooling here at Google.
 Our lab tools like Lighthouse and WebPageTest already report TTI and we're exploring adding FID to our Real User Monitoring (RUM) tools like the [Chrome User Experience Report](/web/tools/chrome-user-experience-report/) (CrUX).

-Also, while these are different metrics, our research has found that they correlate well with each other, meaning any work you do to improve your TTI will likely improve your FID as well.
+Also, while these _are_ different metrics, our research has found that they correlate well with each other, meaning any work you do to improve your TTI will likely improve your FID as well.